API¶

 added to isolate mailing handling.password_util_cls

-added to encapsulate password validation/normalization.New in version 4.1.0:
+added to encapsulate password validation/normalization.Added in version 4.1.0:

 username_util_cls

-added to encapsulate username handling.New in version 5.0.0:
+added to encapsulate username handling.Added in version 5.0.0:

 wan_register_form